ls1intum/Artemis/docs/user/lti.rst

 Manual Registration
 ^^^^^^^^^^^^^^^^^^^

-Manually registering an Artemis as a tool on platforms consists of three distinct stages.
-The first step involves transferring data into the platform from the Artemis.
-This is a necessary step in the tool's platform configuration.
+Manual registering an Artemis as a platform tool consists of three distinct stages.
+The first step involves transferring data from the Artemis into the platform.
+It is a necessary step in the tool's platform configuration.
-As second step, copy and paste the configuration information from the platform into the Artemis tool site.
-After properly saving platform into Artemis, as per the last step, copy and append generated Artemis Registration ID into Initiate Login URL on the platform.
+As the second step, copy and paste the configuration information from the platform into the Artemis tool site.
+After properly saving the platform into Artemis, as per the last step, copy and append the generated *Artemis Registration ID* into the *Initiate Login URL* on the platform.

 Starting in the Artemis:

 #.
-As an administrator user, go to "Server administration > LTI Configuration"
+As an administrator user, go to *Server administration > LTI Configuration*
 #.
-Once inside the LTI 1.3 Configuration of the server, navigate to "Service URLs" tab.
+Once inside the LTI 1.3 Configuration of the server, navigate to the *Service URLs* tab.
 #.
-Within the Service URLs tab, you will all relevant URLs to a successful configuration.
-Copy each of the URLs and provide it to your platform admin for further configuration.
+You will find all the relevant URLs to a successful configuration within the Service URLs tab.
+Copy each URL and provide it to your platform admin for further configuration.

 .. figure:: lti/server_lti_config_service_urls.png
     :align: center
     :width: 700
     :alt: Server LTI 1.3 Configuration - Service URLs

-The exact setups steps for manually configuring is dependent to platform.
-This guide provides steps for manually configuring Artemis into Moodle in `Manually Register Artemis to Moodle`_ section and to edX in section `Manually Register Artemis to edX`_.
+The exact setup steps for manually configuring are dependent on the platform.
+This guide provides steps for manually configuring Artemis into Moodle in the `Manually Register Artemis to Moodle`_ section and edX in the section `Manually Register Artemis to edX`_.

 Manually Register Artemis to Moodle
 """""""""""""""""""""""""""""""""""

 Please follow the below steps for manual configuration:

 #.
-As an admin user, navigate to "Site administration > Plugins > Activity modules > External tool > Manage tools".
+As an admin user, navigate to *Site administration > Plugins > Activity modules > External tool > Manage tools*.
 #.
-Click "Configure a tool manually" button.
+Click the *Configure a tool manually* button.
 #.
-Change the field "LTI version" to "LTI 1.3" for the right version.
+Change the field *LTI version* to *LTI 1.3* for the right version.
 #.
-Change "Public key type" to "Keyset URL".
+Change *Public key type* to *Keyset URL*.
 #.
-Enable "Supports Deep Linking (Content-Item Message)" checkbox for providing Deep Linking URL.
+Enable *Supports Deep Linking (Content-Item Message)* checkbox to provide a *Deep Linking URL*.
 #.
-Copy the following URLs that are provided from Artemis into the respective form fields on the platform site:
+Copy the following URLs that Artemis provides into the respective form fields on the platform site:
 #.
-Copy "Tool URL" from Artemis into the "Tool URL" field in Moodle.
+Copy *Tool URL* from Artemis into the *Tool URL* field in Moodle.
 #.
-Copy "Redirect URL" into "Redirection URI(s)" field.
+Copy *Redirect URL* into *Redirection URI(s)* field.
 #.
-Copy "Initiate login URL" into the "Initiate login URL" field.
-After manually saving Moodle into Artemis, admin must append the Artemis Registration ID to the end of the URL.
+Copy *Initiate login URL* into the *Initiate login URL* field.
+After manually saving Moodle into Artemis, the admin must append the Artemis *Registration ID* to the end of the URL.
 #.
-Copy "Keyset URL" into the "Public keyset" field.
+Copy *Keyset URL* into the *Public keyset* field.
 #.
-Copy "Deep linking URL" into the "Content selection URL" field.
+Copy *Deep linking URL* into the *Content selection URL* field.
 #.
 Set a tool name and save the configuration.
 #.
-On the resulting tool card, click "View configuration details" and provide these details to your Artemis administrator.
+On the resulting tool card, click *View configuration details* and provide these details to your Artemis administrator.

 .. figure:: lti/moodle_artemis_field_mapping.png
     :align: center
     :width: 700
     :alt: Moodle and Artemis Service URLs Mapping

 Now we are back on the Artemis again.
-Please follow below steps to manually configure Moodle into Artemis:
+Please follow the below steps to manually configure Moodle into Artemis:

 #.
-As an admin user, navigate to "Server Administration > LTI Configuration".
+Navigate to *Server Administration > LTI Configuration* as an admin user.
 #.
-Click "Add new platform configuration" button.
+Click the *Add new platform configuration* button.
 #.
-Copy the following URLs that are provided from Moodle into the respective form fields on the Artemis:
+Copy the following URLs that Moodle provides into the respective form fields on the Artemis:
 #.
-Copy "Platform ID" from Moodle into the "Tool URL" field in Artemis.
+Copy *Platform ID* from Moodle into Artemis's *Tool URL* field.
 #.
-Copy "Client ID" into "Client ID" field.
+Copy *Client ID* into *Client ID* field.
 #.
-Copy "Access Token URL" into the "Token URI" field.
+Copy *Access Token URL* into the *Token URI* field.
 #.
-Copy "Public Keyset URL" into the "JWKSet URI" field.
+Copy *Public Keyset URL* into the *JWKSet URI* field.
 #.
-Copy "Authentication request URL" into the "Authorization URI" field.
+Copy *Authentication request URL* into the *Authorization URI* field.
 #.
 Set a platform name and save the configuration.
 #.
-Then you will be directed to the configured platforms list and you will see new configuration details at the end of the list.
+Then, Artemis will direct you to the configured platforms list, and you will see new configuration details at the end of the list.
 #.
-Get Registration ID information from this table for respective newly configured platform and provide it to your Moodle admin.
+Get Registration ID information from this table for the respective newly configured platform and provide it to your Moodle admin.

 .. figure:: lti/artemis_moodle_field_mapping.png
     :align: center